predicer-tools/Predicer/docs/sddp.md

 available as in plain Predicer.

 SDDP models are represented as so-called policy graphs.
-These are directed graphs with a dummy start node followed by one or more nodes for each stage.
-Randomness can be introduced in two ways: by branching in the graph with assigned transition probabilities and by having multiple scenarios inside a node.
-In the Julia framework, the latter requires modifying an already created JuMP model according to the scenario, an ability that Predicer does not have and that would be difficult to develop.
+These are directed graphs with a dummy start node followed by one or more alternative nodes for each stage.
+Randomness can be introduced in two
+ways: by branching in the graph with assigned transition probabilities and by having multiple scenarios inside a node.
+In the Julia framework, the latter requires modifying an existing JuMP model according to the scenario, which is difficult to implement in Predicer.
 Hence we represent each Predicer scenario as a separate second stage node.
 This does not scale quite as well as node-internal randomness, but should scale to hundreds of scenarios and allows Markovian dependencies for multistage (scenario probabilities may depend on the previous stage scenario).
 The second stage nodes are preceded by a single first stage node for the bidding.
 Such a policy graph can be created from a Predicer `InputData` structure.

 ## Multistage models